aslamhus/email/README.md

 // $didSend will return true if everything is set up correctly.
 ```

-6. Confirm verification
+6. Confirm verification.
    Go back to the integration guide in your Sendgrid account, and at the bottom of the page choose `Verify Integration`.
 You should get a confirmation that your integration was successful.

 ## Usage